How would you avoid letting innovation overwhelm you?

 A good website is both simple and functional.
 Instead of filling your homepage with product images, multiple CTAs, and input forms, make your message simple and direct to the point.

-Find top Interactive talent today.
-Toptal can match you with the best developers to finish your project.Hire Toptal’s Interactive Developers
+Find top interactive designers today.
+Toptal can match you with the best designers to finish your project.Hire Toptal’s Interactive Designers

 Explain how you would ensure users won’t get bored with your design.